InflixOP/Certification-Validator/README.md

-# Creator Investment Platform
+# Certificate Validation Platform

 ## Overview

-In today's digital age, the landscape of creativity and content creation has expanded exponentially, yet many creators face challenges in monetizing their work and securing sustainable support.
-Recognizing this gap, our project aims to democratize the investment and backing of creators through an innovative platform.
-At its core, our initiative empowers both creators and supporters by creating a decentralized marketplace where the potential of creators can be directly invested in and nurtured.
+This project aims to provide a secure and efficient platform for issuing and validating certificates using web3 technology.
+By leveraging blockchain, we ensure that certificates are tamper-proof and easily verifiable by users and organizations

 ## Technologies Used